 BUSAD 5604: Strategic Planning

-This course covers the planning responsibility of senior management that includes conceiving a realistic mission for business and developing a strategy that turns vision into reality.
-This course instills a structure and process that will maintain corporate focus and gain competitive advantage in crowded markets.
-Presentations are balanced with class exercises to develop practical skills, while students produce a viable strategic plan for their business.
+This course covers the planning responsibility of senior management.
+Students examine business visions and missions and how senior management turns those into realities.
+This course evaluates a structure and process that will maintain corporate focus and gain competitive advantage in crowded markets.
+Readings are balanced with class exercises to develop practical skills.
+Students will team to present their recommendations on appropriate case studies.

 BUSAD 5701: Decision Making

 An introduction to the decision making process as it relates to business management and workplace issues.
 Students participate in group exercises designed to enhance their analytical skills while utilizing actual case studies.
 Students will familiarize themselves with the PrOACT model of decision-making to build their own competencies in this area.

 BUSAD 5812: Effective User Stories for Agile Requirements

 This one-day course is designed to provide the knowledge and tools needed to identify and write effective and accurate user stories.
 Students are introduced to the six attributes all user stories must exhibit, as well as the five additional guidelines for taking user stories from good to better.
 During this hands-on course, students put theory into action when identifying user roles and writing user stories for multiple case studies.
 The course will also explore the use of user role modeling to write the tricky initial user stories for a project.

 BUSAD 5814: Project Risk Management Planning and Identification

 This course covers the various tools and techniques on how to properly and efficiently identify risks as well as learn different ways to mitigate each identified risk.
 Students will learn risk identification skills and will then undergo the process of how to create and maintain a Risk Management Plan.
 Risk is a universal concept which spans across all industries and is an integral part of project management at a holistic level.

 BUSAD 5815: Project Risk Analysis